TheMissenoOne/watson-apis-example/README.md

 # watson-apis-example
-Bunch of implementations of watsoson studio with node.
+Bunch of implementations of watson studio with node.